- Download our Moving to France Guide (PDF)

 Mental health awareness in France

-Expats can be at greater risk of mental health issues, especially depression and anxiety, exacerbated by stress and loneliness.
+Expats can be at greater risk of mental health issues, especially depression and anxiety, exacerbated by stress and loneliness in a new country.
+Expats in France commonly mention language barriers, cultural adjustment, and social isolation as key challenges.

 Companies are becoming more aware of the impact of mental health issues, and many have adjusted their policies to provide better support.
 This includes ensuring that mental illness is well covered by the company’s chosen employee healthcare schemes, as well as promoting knowledge and decreasing stigma by holding in-house workshops.